Delivering Wider Outcomes with Limited Budgets

-Adele Cook, Chief Learning Officer of the Arizona Department of Economic Security (DES) and upcoming speaker at Corporate Learning Week knows this quite well.
+Adele Cook, Chief Learning Officer of the Arizona Department of Economic Security (DES) knows this quite well.

 When working for an organization that’s regulated by the federal government, she knows they need to be a good steward of the tax payers’ money or risk being fined for being off target.

-In this interview, Adele gave us a sneak peek into her CLW2020 session about how government groups are meeting internal and external training needs and the unique and innovative way these groups have to maneuver limited budgets.
+In this interview, Adele gave us a sneak peek into how government groups are meeting internal and external training needs and the unique and innovative way these groups have to maneuver limited budgets.

 Adele Cook has 20+ years of L&D experience in a variety of industries.